OmegaPointZero/BugTraq/README.md

 ### This Sprint

-+ Make endpoints for the following:
++ Make controller to update messages for both users upon message being sent
-    + /user/messages
-    + /user/messages/:id (individual message thread)

 + Create new database collection for "projects", to keep track of bugs better.
 Projects will also be used to auto-populate information being submitted to the new bug data controller.